Towards Compact and Real-Time Terahertz Dual-Comb Spectroscopy Employing a Self-Detection Scheme

-In summary, we have demonstrated the most compact terahertz multiheterodyne spectroscopy employing a Y-shape laser-based dual-comb configuration.
-Without moving parts, optics mirrors, or fast detectors, the real-time (millisecond acquisition time) multiheterodyne spectroscopy has been successfully achieved with only 270 nW terahertz light coupled into the laser comb.
-The multiheterodyne system with an optical bandwidth of 120 GHz (21 modes) shows the spectroscopic abilities for fast water absorption and etalon transmission measurements.
-Due to its compactness, the portable system can be practically implemented in various application scenes for fast spectroscopy and/or toxic substance identifications.
-It also finds potential applications in the fast terahertz imaging.
+In summary, we have demonstrated a compact and real-time terahertz dual-comb system that employs a self-detection scheme based on QCLs.
+The real-time multiheterodyne dual-comb was successfully obtained with $\sim$490 nW terahertz light coupled into the detection comb.
+The multiheterodyne system with an optical bandwidth of 120 GHz shows the ability to perform ambient water absorption and etalon transmission measurements.
+The portable system can be potentially implemented in various application scenarios for fast spectroscopy and/or toxic substance identifications.

-This work is supported by the "Hundred-Talent" Program of Chinese Academy of Sciences, the National Natural Science Foundation of China (61875220, 61575214, 61404150, 61405233, and 61704181), the National Key R\&D Program of China (2017YFF0106302), and Shanghai Municipal Commission of Science and Technology (17YF1430000).
+The authors thank Dr. Fritz Keilmann for fruitful discussions on the dual-comb technology.
+This work is supported by the Fundamental Frontier Scientific Research Program of the Chinese Academy of Sciences (ZDBS-LY-JSC009), the National Natural Science Foundation of China (61875220, 61575214, 61927813, 61404150, 61405233, 61704181, and 11727812), and the Major National Development Project of Scientific Instrument and Equipment (2017YFF0106302).